JUNO Sensitivity to Invisible Decay Modes of Neutrons: Simulation

 Atmospheric neutrino (Atm-$\nu$) charged current (CC) and neutral current (NC) interactions can also contribute to the background of neutron invisible decays.
 Atm-$\nu$ CC events usually have an energy larger than the typical nuclear de-excitation energy \cite{Kamyshkov:2002wp}.
 For the prompt signal energy range from 0.7 to 30.0 MeV, the IBD-like event rate from the Atm-$\nu$ CC interaction has been estimated by Ref.~\cite{JUNO:2022lpc}.
 It is evident that the IBD-like event rate is significantly lower than the JUNO reactor IBD rate.
-Additionally, the residual nuclei from these IBD-like events cannot mimic the decay signal of neutron invisible decays, as referenced in \cite{KL30}.
-Therefore, our analysis focuses on the Atm-$\nu$ NC background.
-As listed in Table 2 of Ref. \cite{KL30} and Table I of Ref. \cite{Mollenberg:2014pwa}, the following three Atm-$\nu$ NC processes may directly form a triple coincidence signal:
+Here, we have found that the triple coincident events from Atm-$\nu$ CC reactions are negligible.
+An assessment of the expected CC and NC rates from atmospheric neutrinos below 100~MeV \cite{Battistoni:2005pd} resulted in a negligible contribution.
+Hence, our analysis primarily concentrates on NC background from atmospheric neutrinos with energies higher than 100 MeV.
+As listed in Table 2 of Ref.~\cite{KL30} and Table I of Ref. \cite{Mollenberg:2014pwa}, the following three Atm-$\nu$ NC processes may directly form a triple coincidence signal:

 where the daughter nuclei $^{11}{\rm C}$($\beta^+$, 20.36 min, 1.98 MeV), $^{10}{\rm C}$($\beta^+$, 19.3 s, 3.65 MeV) and $^{8}{\rm Li}$($\beta^- \alpha$, 0.839 s, 16.0 MeV) are radioactive.
 The reaction in Eq.~(\ref{C10}) can produce only one neutron capture signal if one of two neutrons loses energy at the CD edge or disappears through the inelastic scattering with $^{12}{\rm C}$.
-In addition to the three processes, some Atm-$\nu$ NC reactions can also form the triple signal indirectly through accidental coincidences between the prompt-delayed signal and a single event.
+In addition to the three processes, some Atm-$\nu$ NC reactions can also form the triple signal indirectly through accidental coincidences between the prompt-delayed signal and an uncorrelated single event.
 The MC simulation indicates that over 90\% of all prompt-delayed signals with $E_1 < 30$ MeV are generated by four dominant NC interactions: